twildhage/BehavioralCloning/writeup_report.md

 To better illustrate the problem here is a graph of the distribution of steering angles for the data I collected to train my model:

 ![alt text][image3]
 As can be seen there basically only three different steering angles.
 This discrete distribution results from steering the car via the keyboard which allows only on-off steering.
-No the problem is, that with this training data the model will almost always output one of three steering angles for any image it sees.
+Now the problem is, that with this training data the model will almost always output one of three steering angles for any image it sees.
 However, if the car is at an slightly different position with a slightly different speed, choosing one of three angles will likely not be the right action the keep the car on the track.
 Therefore the rational behind the next augmentation step is the even out the steering angle distribution.
 Ideally this means, that the car would have seen any for any possible image (at any brightness).
 I adapted the idea from [here](https://medium.com/@ksakmann/behavioral-cloning-make-a-car-drive-like-yourself-dc6021152713#.7k8vfppvk) and i must admit, that I would not have come up with that idea myself.
-However, it works really well!
+However, it works really well.

 Here is the code for augmenting the steering angles: